-- 7.7.1 Development Management Policy DM13 requires development to make provision for parking in accordance with the parking standards and zone based reductions set out in Appendix 5. - 7.7.2 As previously noted, this application is submitted in outline with matters of access for consideration.
-The site's layout would be considered at a later date as a reserved matter and it is expected that the proposed car parking layout and provision would be dealt with at that time.
+- 7.7.1 Development Management Policy DM13 requires development to make provision for parking in accordance with the parking standards. - 7.7.2 As previously noted, this application is submitted in outline with only matters of access for consideration.
+The site's layout would be considered at a later date as a reserved matter and the proposed car parking layout and provision would be dealt with at that time.
 Having regard to the number of dwellings proposed on site, it is acknowledged that a significant number of car parking spaces would be required (at least 800).
-It is considered that the quantum of spaces could be accommodated within the site.
+It is considered that the quantum of spaces needed could be accommodated within the site.